 - Your home page and key entry pages.
 These are often referred to as your landing pages, and usually get the most traffic on your website, so often have the biggest impact on conversion rates.
 Making sure these are focused, uncluttered and solve for your visitors main needs will greatly improve your conversion rates.
 Using targeting for your tests on these pages to customize your visitors experience will meet their needs better and increase your conversion rates too.

 This last CRO question is a very common question, and sorry to disappoint you, there is no simple answer.
 This is because conversion rates are hugely dependent on your website type, your unique value proposition, and your marketing efforts.

 For a rough benchmark though, 2% is average for an ecommerce website and anything above 5% is considered very good.
 But to prove my point, it’s not unusual to have conversion rates above 50% for good, focused paid search lead generation landing pages.

 Also, don’t compare your conversion rate to your competitors or what you have read in a blog or a report – it’s risky because it may set you up for a fall or set incorrect expectations to your boss.
 It’s more important to increase your current conversion rate – never stop improving!

 To help you learn even more about this growing subject of conversion rate optimization, there are a number of very useful resources you should check out, from great training to courses.
 You will find these very useful.

 Conversion rate optimization training and courses:

-- Conversion Rate Optimization Toolbox (my new toolbox)
+- Conversion Rate Optimization Toolbox (my free toolbox)